Azure-Samples/openai-end-to-end-baseline/README.md

 ### Validate the web app

-This section will help you to validate the workload is exposed correctly and responding to HTTP requests.
+This section will help you to validate that the workload is exposed correctly and responding to HTTP requests.

 #### Steps

-1. Get the public IP address of Application Gateway.
+1. Get the public IP address of the Application Gateway.

    > :book: The app team conducts a final acceptance test to be sure that traffic is flowing end-to-end as expected, so they place a request against the Azure Application Gateway endpoint.